What does a Exercise Specialist do?

 - Cons:

-- Requires ongoing education to stay current with fitness trends.
+- Need for ongoing education to stay current.

 What is the job outlook for a Exercise Specialist?

-Exercise Specialists can expect a competitive salary, with an average national annual compensation of $92,670.
-This figure reflects the value placed on their expertise in promoting health and fitness.
-Additionally, the average hourly compensation stands at $44.55, offering a solid income for those who pursue this career.
-These figures make Exercise Specialist a financially rewarding profession.
+Exercise Specialists can expect a competitive salary as well.
+The BLS reports an average national annual compensation of $92,670.
+This figure reflects the value placed on their expertise in fitness and wellness.
+Additionally, the average national hourly compensation stands at $44.55, indicating a rewarding pay rate for those in the field.
+These figures offer a promising outlook for job seekers looking to enter this growing industry.

 Continue to Salaries for Exercise Specialist